 UniswapV3Factory$OnCreatePoolFunction, // existing

-UniswapV3Factory$OnOwnerChangedEvent // NEW
+UniswapV3Factory$OnOwnerChangedEvent // new

 {

-// ...
+// ... existing events and handlers

 }